Florida Teenager Says School Bus Aide Tore His ‘MAGA’ Hat Off Of His Head

 A Florida teenager says that a school bus aide tore his “Make America Great Again” (MAGA) hat off of his head, and he has video footage to back him up, Yahoo News is reporting.
-And now that officials at his school have seen the footage, they’re promising an investigation.
-The police are also looking into the incident as well.
+Officials at his school have seen the footage, and they’re promising an investigation.
+Law enforcement is also looking into the incident as well.

-Like most schools, Hidden Oaks Middle School in Palm City doesn’t allow its students to wear hats.
-However, last week the rules were bent in order to raise money for charity: the kids could wear hats if they brought a donation to the March of Dimes.
+Like most schools, Hidden Oaks Middle School in Palm City, Florida, doesn’t allow its students to wear hats.
+Last week the rules were bent in order to raise money for charity — students could wear hats if they brought a donation to the March of Dimes.

-14-year-old Gunnar Johansson decided that he would take the opportunity to wear his favorite hat, his red-and-white “Make America Great Again” hat that has become something of a symbol of the Trump administration.
+14-year-old Gunnar Johansson decided that he would take the opportunity to wear his favorite hat, his red-and-white “Make America Great Again” hat, which has become something of a symbol of the Trump administration.
 He tells WPTV (West Palm Beach) that he chose that hat because he wanted “to show my pride in Trump America.”

 However, on the bus to school that morning, a school bus aide, who has not been identified, took exception to him wearing the hat.